At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: The case where but

 We also assume that

 In view of \eqref{m1.and.m2.return.hx}, the condition \eqref{r-cond.2.return.hx} is equivalent to

-Define the increasing function $R(x)$ as in \eqref{def.of.R.return}.
+Define the increasing function $R(x)$ as in \eqref{def.of.R.2}.
 Since $xr(x)\to \infty$, the function $e^{-R(x)}$ is integrable at infinity.
-It allows to define the decreasing function $U(x)$ as in \eqref{def.u.return} which plays a key role in the next result.
+It allows us to define the decreasing function $U(x)$ as in \eqref{def.u.return} which plays a key r\^ole in the next result. \begin{theorem} Let $\{X_n\}$ be a transient Markov chain whose first two moments of jumps truncated at some level $s(x)=o(1/r(x))$ satisfy \eqref{m1.and.m2.return.hx} and \eqref{r-cond.2.return.hx} while $r(x)$ satisfies \eqref{4.r.2.hx}.
+Assume the regularity condition \eqref{r.p.prime.return.hx}.
+Let the following integrability condition on jumps hold,